-Kindergarten: The gross enrollment ratio increased at the kindergarten level from 50.6% in the 2003/04 academic year to 99.4% in $2011/12^{52}$ , representing almost double the figure.
+Kindergarten: The gross enrollment ratio increased at the kindergarten level from 50.6% in the 2003/04 academic year to 99.4% in $2011/12^{52}$, representing almost double the figure.
 The share of girls' enrollment was 49.7% in 20011/12.

-Primary School: At the primary level, the net enrollment rate has increased from 69.0% in 2005/06 to 81.6% in 2011/12.
-The net enrollment rate stood at 82.5% for boys and 80.8% for girls in 2011/12, which indicates that the gender parity index was 0.97 (there were 97 girls for every 100 boys) in the same academic year.
+Primary School: At the primary level, the net enrollment ratio has increased from 69.0% in 2005/06 to 81.6% in 20011/12.
+The net enrollment ratio stood at 82.5% for boys and 80.8% for girls in 20011/12, which indicates that the gender parity index was 0.97 (there were 97 girls for every 100 boys) in the same academic year.
 These figures show that Ghana is close to achieving the target of gender equality in primary school enrollment.
-The government has introduced a number of measures to promote access, retention and quality of education, especially for girls, such as abolition of school fees, and a Framework for Action", p.11
+The government has introduced a number of measures to promote access, retention and quality of education, especially for girls, such as abolition of school

-&lt;sup>48 Girls' Education Unit, Ghana Education Service (2012), "Gender Education Strategic Plan 2012-2017 (Draft for Consultation) May 2012"
+48 Girls' Education Unit, (2012), "Gender Education Strategic Plan 2012-2017, Draft for Consultation, May 2012"

-&lt;sup>50 Girls' Education Unit, Ghana Education Service (2002), "A National Vision for Girls' Education in Ghana and a Framework for Action", p.6 capitation grants to schools, the school feeding program, scholarship schemes for needy girls, provision of stationery, uniforms, etc., provision of food rations and gender-friendly toilet facilities in schools.
+50 Girls' Education Unit, Ghana Education Service (2002), "A National Vision for Girls' Education in Ghana and a Framework for Action", p.6

+51 Interview with the Girl's Education Unit held in January 2013 fees, capitation grants53 to schools, the school feeding program, scholarship schemes for needy girls, provision of stationery, uniforms, etc., provision of food rations and gender-friendly toilet facilities in schools.
 However, educational disparities by gender, location and welfare level still exist, although those disparities have decreased as enrollment rates have increased.
 Various studies suggest that the most disadvantaged child in terms of education would be a girl who comes from a very poor household living in a rural area.
-The Volta Region exhibits the lowest net enrollment rate for girls in the country (70.7% in 2011/12) while the Central Region has the highest figure (91.4%).
+The Volta Region exhibits the lowest net enrollment ratio for girls in the country (70.7% in 2011/12) while the Central Region has the highest figure (91.4%).
 Girls appear to be dropping out more than boys.
 The completion rate stands at 95.4% for boys and 91.9% for girls, and in the Eastern Region the girl's completion rate was only 80.7% in 2011/12.
-Barriers to access, retention and achievement are: (1) direct costs (parents cannot afford the schooling) and opportunity costs (children need to work at home) of schooling, (2) parents do not value the importance of education, especially for girls, (3) distance to school, (4) low school quality, and so on.
+Barriers to access, retention and achievement are: (1) direct costs (parents cannot afford the schooling) and opportunity costs (children need to work at home) of schooling, (2) parents do not value the importance of education, especially for girls, (3) distance to school, (4) low school quality, and so on54.